validatedpatterns/agof/README.md

 By default, the framework will apply license content specified by the `manifest_content` variable, but will not further configure Controller or Automation Hub beyond the defaults.

+A minimal example pattern is available to download and run [here](https://github.com/validatedpatterns/agof_minimal_demo).

 ### Installation